maxwellmb/pyMuellerMat/README.md

 # pyMuellerMat
-A library for creating flexible Mueller matrices
+A general python library for creating and working with Mueller matrices for general polarimetry things.